uracilo/Dockerize-laravel/readme.md

 # Laravel Development with Docker

-I [wrote a post](https://kyleferg.com/laravel-development-with-docker/) about using Docker for your local Laravel environment.
+Using Docker for your local Laravel environment.
 This repo holds a clean Laravel install setup to use Docker which can be used as a starting point or for reference.

 The following is used out of the box with this setup: